sifriger-msft/CopilotForSecurity/README.md

 # Copilot For Security
-Just some exercise around Security Copilot
+Just some exercise around Security Copilot.